ulule/mover/README.md

 # mover

-`mover` is a simple utility to extract data from a backup server and load them in your local database.
+`mover` is a simple utility to extract data from a remote database server and load them in another environment.

-It uses the underlying introspection API from your RDMS to retrieve automatically relationships from the extracted rows.
+It uses the underlying introspection API from the RDMS to retrieve relationships from the extracted results.

+## How do we use it internally?

+Instead of harcoding fixtures for each workflows, we export data from our production database by sanitizing sensible data (password, personal user information, etc.).

+Thanks to this tool, we don't have to maintain anymore fixtures and we can quickly reply production bugs in our local environment.

 ## Usage